-Bafang, West Region
+- Bafang, West Region

 Sixteen Cameroonian and international researchers with experience in case study methodology, expertise in qualitative research and RI programs, and knowledge of the local context implemented the study in May 2011.
 Field work in the study districts began with sessions involving district health officials and was often complemented by sessions with administrative authorities.
 The study team spent time at the district capital and three or four sub-district health areas (l'air de santé) per district.
 The health areas were selected to represent the diversity of cultures, accessibility of services, availability of infrastructure, and RI performance.
 The study team reviewed and recorded immunization related administrative data at the district and health area level.
 The team also used a structured survey and observational checklist to document RI infrastructure and processes.
-Qualitative data collection involved over 100 unstructured and semi-structured interviews with health workers and managers, heath service recipients, and representatives of key administrative and political institutions in each case study district.
-Focus group discussions were held with mothers and other community members.
-Stakeholders and experts involved in national level policymaking or implementation were also interviewed.
-One of the features of data collection was that the researchers asked every informant what was the most important factor that improved or sustained high vaccination coverage in their area or facility.
+Qualitative data collection involved over 100 unstructured and semi-structured interviews with health workers and managers, health service recipients, and representatives of key administrative and political institutions in each case study district.